yoeluk/advanced-analytics-spark-ch2/README.md

 ### Disclaimer ###

-The code in the book do not run as written and considerable debugging when parsing the data has lead this code.
-However the spark jobs do yield the exact same numbers so it likely that the data was curated when this examples were written.
+The code in this chapter do not run as written and considerable debugging when parsing the data has lead this code.
+However, the spark jobs do yield the exact same result so it likely that the data was curated when this book code was written.